What is preeclampsia?

 The only cure for preeclampsia is having the baby.

 You may get medicines to lower your blood pressure and to prevent seizures.

-to help your baby's lungs get ready for birth.
+You also may get medicine to help your baby's lungs get ready for birth.